The Best Free Miro Alternative

 What Is Miro Good For?

-Being a virtual whiteboard tool, Miro has plenty of uses and can be used for brainstorming sessions, visualizing processes, research, creating wireframes, and more.
+Being a virtual whiteboard tool, Miro has plenty of uses.
+The idea is that Miro can be used for brainstorming sessions, visualizing processes, research, creating wireframes, and more.
 However, there are also some limitations that come with Miro.

 What Are Some Limitations of Miro?